boonebgorges/buddypress-docs/readme.txt

 1. Sit back and watch the jack roll in.

 == Changelog ==

+= 2.1.3 =
+* Better compatibility with themes that load the WP Media modal early
+* Fixed bug with the "Most recent" check on the History tab.

 = 2.1.2 =
 * Added context-awareness option for Docs widget